Guidance on coronavirus asymptomatic testing in schools and colleges.

 It is important to highlight that the primary countermeasures that have been put in place such as social distancing and good hand hygiene should be the primary defence against transmission.
 Testing should only be used alongside these.

-In accordance with the current guidance, those who develop symptoms will be able to access a test via our channels and will need to self-isolate.
+In accordance with the current guidance, those who develop symptoms will be able to access a test via our channels and will need to self-isolate and will need to self-isolate.
 For those who decide not to participate in the testing, they will be able to attend the workplace as usual following the current national guidelines.

 In line with routine infection control practice, close contacts of those who are identified as a confirmed case will need to self-isolate in line with guidance for households with possible or confirmed coronavirus (COVID-19) infection.

 Recent pilots in Wales and the wider UK have shown how rapid testing can be used effectively and have positive impacts in schools and colleges.
-The lateral flow tests that will be available to all staff in all settings produce a result in 30 minutes and don’t require a laboratory to process.
+The lateral flow tests that will be available to all staff, secondary school students and FE learners, in all settings produce a result in 30 minutes and don’t require a laboratory to process.

 A negative test result does not remove the risk of transmission